aroberge/friendly-traceback-docs/docs/html/_sources/syntax_tracebacks_en_3.8.rst.txt

                ^

     Likely cause based on the information given by Python:
-        You declared 'xy' as being both a global and nonlocal variable.
+        You declared `xy` as being both a global and nonlocal variable.
         A variable can be global, or nonlocal, but not both at the same time.